ibm-cloud-docs/account/index.md

    * The account never expires.
    * You can use one org in one {{site.data.keyword.Bluemix_notm}} region.
    * You receive email notifications about your account status and quota limits.
-   * Your Cloud Foundry apps can access up to 256 MB of free, instantaneous runtime memory per month.
    * You can provision one instance of any service in the [{{site.data.keyword.Bluemix_notm}} catalog](https://cloud.ibm.com/catalog/?search=label:lite%20lite){: external} that has a Lite plan.
    * After 10 days of no development activity, your apps go to sleep.
 You can wake up your apps by continuing to work on them.
    * After 30 days of no development activity, your service instances with Lite plans are deleted.

+   Only Lite accounts created before 12 August 2021 can have Cloud Foundry apps that can access up to 256 MB of free, instantaneous runtime memory per month.
+   {: note}

 ## Pay-As-You-Go account
 {: #paygo}